 - offering follow-up information and referrals to other resources that allows audiences to engage with the topics beyond the initial workshop or website;

-- writing and speaking with candor and professionalism, through the use of narrative that empowers and motivates audiences.
+- writing and speaking with candor and professionalism, through the use of narrative that empowers and motivates audiences;

-Suzanne comes from an interdisciplinary perspective, having worked in university administration, human resources, community development, substance abuse and violence prevention, education and communications.
+Suzanne comes from an interdisciplinary perspective, having worked in recreation and fitness, university administration, human resources, community development, substance abuse and violence prevention, education and communications.
 She received her Masters of Education in Higher Education and Student Affairs Administration from the University of Vermont, and her Bachelor of Arts in Communications from Simon Fraser University.
 With her diverse educational and professional background, she brings the best practices and theories to support and create healthy organizations, individuals and communities.
 Best of all, she engages her audiences and clients in honest reflection and dialogue.

 We need to engage people with “how” not “should.”
 Everyone is overwhelmed with “shoulds,” when they deserve to be shown what they have accomplished and build on that. ~Suzanne

-presenter who engages her audience with stories and practical ideas to create better, healthier communities.
-She has presented to tweens and teens, parents, educational professionals, engineers, university students, and municipal boards.
+She presents regularly to small and large audiences, and she has become well known to be a natural, dynamic presenter and teacher who engages her audience with stories and practical ideas to create better, healthier communities.
+She has presented to tweens and teens, parents, educational professionals, First Nations Elders, engineers, university students, and municipal boards.
 Her flexibility as a presenter, to connect with diverse audiences, is one of her strengths.

-Memberships and Recognition
+Recognition

 St. Paul’s Hospital Foundation, “Donor Tests Her Lungs in Memory of a Friend.”
 October, 2012.